br0ast/simulationontology/development/2/informal CQ.md

 ### General Question

-Retrieve all the variants of a certain element.
+What are the variants of a certain element?

 ### Example Applied Question

-Retrieve all the variants of `man`.
+What are the variants of `man`?

 #### Expected Outcome